-Antal Kovács (57) graduated from the Budapest University of Economics with a degree in economics in 1985.
-He started his professional career in 1990 at the Nagyatád branch of K&H Bank where he worked as a branch manager between 1993 and 1995.
-From 1995 he started working for OTP Bank Ltd., first as a county director and from 1998 as the managing director of OTP Bank's South Transdanubian Region.
-He received additional training at the International Bankers' School and the World Trade Institute.
+Mr. Antal Kovács (59) graduated from the Budapest University of Economics with a degree in economics in 1985.
+He began his professional career in 1990 at the Nagyatád branch of K&H Bank, where he worked as a branch manager between 1993 and 1995.
+He has been working at OTP Bank Plc. since 1995, first as a county director and from 1998 as the executive director of OTP Bank's South Transdanubian Region.
+Since 1 July 2007 he has served as OTP Bank's Deputy CEO.
+He has received additional training at the International Training Centre for Bankers and on various courses held by the World Trade Institute.
 He has been a member of OTP Bank's Supervisory Board since 2004.

-András Michnai Director Independent Compliance Department OTP Bank
+András Michnai Executive Director, Compliance Directorate OTP Bank Plc

-András Michnai (55), who represents the employees of OTP Bank, graduated from the College of Finance and Accounting.
+András Michnai (57), who represents the employees of OTP Bank, graduated from the College of Finance and Accounting with a degree in business economics.

 He has been an employee of the Bank since 1974, and until 1981 held a variety of posts in the branch network.
-From 1981 he worked as an instructor in the central network coordination department, before being appointed district deputy director and later director in the branch network.
+From 1981 he held a management position in the central network coordination department and then in the network.
 From 1994, as deputy management director, he participated in the central coordination of the branch network.
-Since 2005 he has headed the Bank's independent Compliance Department.
+Since 2005 he has headed the Bank's independent Compliance Department (since 2011 a Directorate) as executive director.
 He further expanded his professional skills, earning a masters degree at the College of Finance and Accounting, and is a registered tax advisor.
+He has been a member of OTP Bank's Supervisory Board since 25 April 2008.

-From 25 April 2008 he is a member of OTP Bank's Supervisory Board.
+He has been a member of OTP Bank's Supervisory Board since 25 April 2008.